flannick/dig-gene-set-extractors/docs/omics2geneset.md

 - GMT guardrails:
   - by default, sets with fewer than `--gmt_min_genes` are skipped with warnings
   - set `--emit_small_gene_sets true` to allow emitting small sets

+### Group/contrast skip behavior (implementation)

+For `atac_sc_10x`, group-level gating is applied before GMT extraction:

+1. Any group with `n_cells < --min_cells_per_group` is skipped with a warning.
+2. For `--contrast condition_within_group`, groups that pass step 1 are additionally skipped when either condition has `< --min_cells_per_condition` cells.
+3. If no groups remain after filtering, conversion exits with an error.
+4. If `condition_within_group` is selected implicitly by preset (not explicitly set by `--contrast`) but condition metadata is missing or unusable, the converter warns and falls back to:
+   - `group_vs_rest` when groups are available
+   - `none` when groups are not available
+5. If `--contrast condition_within_group` is explicitly requested and required condition metadata is missing/unusable, conversion errors instead of falling back.

 External linkage TSV format: